My Little Happiness

-My Little Happiness (我的小确幸 (Wǒ De Xiǎo Què Xìng)) is a 2021 Chinese romantic television series starring Xing Fei, Tang Xiaotian, Huang Yilin and Li Chuan.
+My Little Happiness (我的小确幸 (Wǒ De Xiǎo Què Xìng)) is a 2021 Chinese romantic television series starring Xing Fei, Tang Xiaotian, Huang Yilin, and Li Chuan.
 Directed by Yang Long, it is adapted from the novel You Are My Little Luck (你是我的小确幸) by Dong Ben Xi Gu.
 It premiered on Tencent Video and WeTV on January 13, 2021, until January 27, 2021.

+Plot

+Zhuo Rong (Xing Fei) has dreamed of becoming a lawyer for a long time, as her mother is absolutely determined to see her study finance.
+She successfully convinces her mother that she has set off to study abroad, but has actually begins work at home as a legal intern.
+Her first case brings her face-to-face with her childhood friend Wen Shao Qing (Tang Xiaotian), but she does not recognize him.
+Now her client, he is also her new landlord and next-door neighbor.
+Zhuo Rong and Wen Shaoqing find themselves growing closer despite their best efforts.